 Mount Snow Resort

-As the southern-most resort in Vermont, Mount Snow is less miles from every major metro area in Massachusetts, Connecticut, New York and Rhode Island which means it takes less fuel to get here.
+As the southernmost resort in Vermont, Mount Snow is fewer miles from every major metro area in Massachusetts, Connecticut, New York and Rhode Island, which means it takes less fuel to get here.
 The resort is only 29 miles off Interstate 91.
-Albany, NY, Manchester, NH, Hartford, CT and Rutland, VT airports are all within a two hour’s drive.
+Albany, NY, Manchester, NH, Hartford, CT and Rutland, VT airports are all within a two-hour drive.
 Amtrak services Brattleboro, VT, just 26 miles from Mount Snow.

 Drive times to Mount Snow:

 Hartford - 2.25 hours, 117 miles?

 Providence - 3 hours, 139 miles?

 New York - 4 hours, 213 miles?